ARStark/Robots/Bluetooth-Robot-V1.1/README.md

 command: *%s %f*

 where *%s* is a single character that determines the direction the robot moves and *%f* is a number that determines the duty cycle.
 The number can be an integer or a floating point number and must range between 1 and 4.
-If a number is entered above the minimum and maximum threshold values, that value will be changed to 1 and 4 respectively; thhis will be done before the new duty cycle is implemented.
+If a number is entered above the minimum and maximum threshold values, that value will be changed to 1 and 4 respectively; this will be done before the new duty cycle is implemented.
 The duty cycle only runs within the range of 20% - 80% to prevent the robot from either stopping altogher or moving too fast.
 Because the robot is controlled with a terminal application, and because a human can only enter in commands so fast, the duty cycle needed to be capped at 80% to prevent the robot from moving so fast forward or backward that it runs into an object.

 ## Robot Commands